ivanmanan/Tad-The-Therapist/README.md

 # To-Do List
 * Display the Web user interface onto a big screen so I can assess the Bootstrap scaling and whether everything will look fine in a bigger screen other than my laptop
 * Consider implementing recurrent neural network in Python if we decided not to use HMM's in C++
+* Can develop neural network on my own computer using the mp3 files
 * Consider using spectrograms instead of MFCC's
-* Can develop neural network on my own computer using the mp3 files
-* Implement LCDK button triggering pass first response into the text file
+* Implement LCDK button trigger to pass first response into the text file
 * Google search how to implement a chatbot with an ML method

 # Tad-The-Therapist
 Code for senior design project.
 The design project was broken down into